 But I don't think it necessarily does.
 First, there are the financial consequences of keeping Vick on the roster at his scheduled base salary of $15.5 million for 2013.
 The Eagles can get out of the contract scot-free if they cut him by Feb.
 6. Vick has said he won't renegotiate for a lower salary.
-But with that deadline coming up, he could change his mind.
-It likely depends on whether Kelly wants him around.
+But with that deadline coming up it's possible he could change his mind.
+Depends whether Kelly wants him around, most likely.

 And then there's this: Kelly knows Foles from coaching against him when Foles was at Arizona, and it's possible he really likes him.
 Here's a story from the Tucson Citizen in 2011 in which Kelly gushes over Foles:

 “I’ll tell you what; I’m glad Nick Foles is graduating,” Oregon coach Chip Kelly said after his team’s 56-31 victory Saturday night.

 “I catch myself watching him in awe sometimes. … Nick is a hell of a football player.
 That kid’s a warrior.
 He’s as good as anyone in the country.”

 So if he wasn't blowing smoke there, it's possible Kelly's excited about the idea of Foles as his new quarterback and is planning to design an offense around him that doesn't necessarily match up with the offense he ran in college.